MystenLabs/sui/sdk/kiosk/README.md

   // fetch the policy of the item (could be an array, if there's more than one transfer policy) const policies = await queryTransferPolicy(provider, item.itemType);
   // selecting the first one for simplicity. const policyId = policy[0]?.id;
   // initialize tx block.
   const tx = new TransactionBlock();

   // Purchases the item.
 Right now it also resolves a royalty rule, if one exists.
-  // There will be some rework to support further rules & custom ones soon. const purchasedItem = purchaseAndResolvePolicies(tx, item.itemType, item.listing, kioskId, item.itemId, policy[0]);
+  // There will be some additional work to support further rules & custom ones soon. const purchasedItem = purchaseAndResolvePolicies(tx, item.itemType, item.listing, kioskId, item.itemId, policy[0]);

-  // now we need to decide what to do with the item (if we can decide)
+  // now we need to decide what to do with the item
-  // ... e.g. place() // places the item to the user's kiosk
+  // ... e.g. place() // places the item to the user's kiosk.
+  // (NOT YET SUPPORTED BUT WORTH MENTIONING if the item has the `kiosk_lock` rule, the resolver will place it in the kiosk automatically.
+  // For now, to support this rule, we need to manually resolve the `kiosk_lock` rule and place it in our owned kiosk.)

-  // and finally, sign PTB & execute it.
+  // ...finally, sign PTB & execute it.

 };
 ```